-I am from a visa-exempt country or have a U.S. Green Card and a study or work permit.
+I am from a visa-exempt country and a study or work permit.
 Do I need to apply for an eTA?

 Initial permit issued on or after August 1, 2015

-If you are from a visa-exempt country or a lawful permanent resident of the U.S., we issued an eTA automatically to you when your permit was approved.
+If you’re from a visa-exempt country, we issued an eTA automatically to you when your permit was approved.

 Your eTA is electronically linked to the passport you used to apply for your permit.
 It is valid for up to five years or until your passport expires, whichever comes first.
 See your letter of introduction for details.